 Although no formal application form is required, the Canadian TN applicant must pay a fee (currently $50, or $56 if crossing the border by car).
 The spouse and unmarried minor children may accompany the main applicant.
 Family members must bring proof of the family relationship, such as a marriage or birth certificate.
 They will be given TD status.

-If the worker is already lawfully present in the U.S. (that is, hasn’t overstayed a permitted entry), the U.S. employer can apply for a change of visa status to TN on the person’s behalf.
-The procedure for doing this is filing a Form I-129 petition and fee ($325 as of early 2013) with the USCIS Vermont Service Center.
+If the worker is already lawfully present in the U.S. (that is, hasn't overstayed a permitted entry), the U.S. employer can apply for a change of visa status to TN on the person's behalf.
+The procedure for doing this is filing a Form I-129 petition and fee ($460 in 2022; check the USCIS website for the latest) with the USCIS Vermont Service Center.

 The advantage of this U.S.-based process is that the applicant can avoid a face-to-face meeting with an officer of U.S. Customs and Border Protection (CBP) in order to get the TN visa.
 Many U.S. CBP officers, particularly those located at a U.S./Canada land crossing or a major Canadian international airport, have a reputation for being unduly skeptical, if not confrontational, toward Canadian TN visa applicants.